5l1v3r1/Mrs.Robot/README.md

 ## Serve_the_model_and_view_the_results &#x1F49C;

-Once the training is complete run to serve the model and the web page that goes with it.
+Once training is complete - run to serve the model and the web page that goes with it.

 ```sh
 yarn watch